fossas/fossa-cli/docs/references/strategies/languages/gradle/gradle.md

 ## Discovery

-This strategy discovers analysis targets by looking for files in the folder being analyzed whose names start with `build.gradle`.
-This matches both `build.gradle` as well as `build.gradle.kts` and Gradle build scripts in other Gradle-supported languages (`build.gradle.*`).
+This strategy discovers analysis targets by looking for files in the folder being analyzed whose names start with `build.gradle` or `settings.gradle`.
+This matches any of `build.gradle`, or `settings.gradle` and Gradle build scripts in other Gradle-supported languages (`build.gradle.*`, `settings.gradle.*`).

 It then executes `gradle projects` in the directory where the build file is found to get a list of subprojects for this Gradle build.
 These subprojects are used to create the analysis targets for this Gradle build.